Choose a tab above to find words that begin with that letter.

 hardpan

-very firm, unyielding ground (many times bare)
+very firm, unyielding ground (many times bare ground)

 Example: You can find a lot of hardpan on hot dry plains courses.